 What is Hair Fair?

 In the United States alone, 2 million children and teenagers are stricken with diseases that imply partial or total loss of hair.
-Alopecia is an auto-immune disorder that causes the hair follicles to shut down and these children end up with partial or total hair less.
+Alopecia is an auto-immune disorder that causes the hair follicles to shut down and these children end up with partial or total hair loss.
 Add to these all kids undergoing radiation and chemo treatments, children suffering from ectodermal dysplasia, loose anagen syndrome, trichotillomania, telogen effluvium, and traumatic injuries – and what you get is millions of kids who are deprived of one of the marks of normality – having hair.
 This is terribly traumatic for a growing kid.

 Most adult wigs won’t really do the job – they’re too big and too grown up.
 So there are specialized wigs for kids – but they cost thousands of dollars.
 This is where virtual hair comes in.